mjoblin/vibinui/README.md

 * Display settings are remembered between browser sessions.
 * Keyboard shortcuts for transport controls, lyrics display, etc.
-* Changes made in other apps (like the StreamMagic app) will be automatically reflected in Vibin.
+* Streamer changes made by other apps (like the StreamMagic app) will be automatically reflected in Vibin.
 * Streamer can be powered on/off, and the media source can be changed.
 * Configure the UPnP media paths for the media server used by the backend.
 * Toggle whether the currently-playing art is displayed in the background of the Current Track and Playlist screens.
-* The WebSocket connection to the back-end is automatically re-established after returning from sleep.

 ### Currently-playing information